 Compound Prepositions

-For example, 'because of' and 'in between' are prepositions using two words while 'in front of' and 'on behalf of' are complex prepositions using three words.
+For example, 'because of' and 'in between' are prepositions using two words while 'in

 EXAMPLES: